splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

                     :width: 100%
                     :alt: This image shows an example of a dimension key-value pair search result.

-    * To search for a tag, enter the tag you want to search for.
+    * :strong:`To search for a tag`, enter the tag you want to search for.
 For example, enter ``kubernetes_service_redis-cart``.
 Observability Cloud displays a list of metrics and properties (dimensions and custom properties) assigned with the tag.

         .. image:: /_images/images-metrics/metadata-catalog-tag-view.png
                     :width: 80%
                     :alt: This image shows an example of a tag search result.

 #.
-Add or edit metadata.
 You can add or edit the following metadata:

-    * For a metric:
+    * :strong:`For a metric:`

         * Metric type: To edit metric type, select :guilabel:`Edit` next to the :strong:`Metric Type`.

         .. note:: While chart isn't metadata for a metric, you can also view and edit a chart when searching for a metric using the Metadata Catalog.
 To edit the chart associated with a metric, select :guilabel:`View In Chart` and make changes to the chart.

-    * For a dimension or custom property:
+    * :strong:`For a dimension or custom property:`

         * Custom property: To add or edit a new custom property, select :guilabel:`Edit` or :guilabel:`Add new property...` in the :strong:`Properties` section.
         * Tag: To add or edit a new tag, select :guilabel:`Edit` or :guilabel:`Add new tag...` in the :strong:`Tags` section.
         * Data links: To add a new data link, select :guilabel:`New Link` in the :strong:`Data Links` section.

-    * For a tag:
+    * :strong:`For a tag:`

         * Custom property: To add or edit a new custom property to a tag, select :guilabel:`Edit` or :guilabel:`Add new property...` in the :strong:`Properties` section.